Yichun, Heilongjiang

 Yichun (伊春 (Yīchūn)) is a prefecture-level city on the Songhua river in Heilongjiang province, China.
 The city is separated from Russia by the Amur River and has an international border of 246 km.
-According to the 2010 census, it had a total population of 1,148,126 with 729,202 people living in 15 districts separated by forests.
+According to the 2010 census, it had a total population of 1,148,126 with 729,202 people living in 15 districts separated by forests.据According to the statistics of the public security department, the total registered population of the city by the end of 2024 will be 1.033 million.
+Among them, the urban population is 900.000 and the rural population is 133,000.
+The urbanization rate of the registered population is 87.1%.
 The greening rate of Yichun is up to 83%.
 The nickname of Yichun is Lindu (林都 (Líndū, forest capital)).